SAPInsideTrackBrisbane/sitbne-site-generator/README.md

      siteTitle: "Gatsby Casper Starter", // Site title.
      siteTitleAlt: "GatsbyJS Casper Theme Starter", // Alternative site title for SEO.
      siteLogo: "/logos/logo-1024.png", // Logo used for SEO and manifest.
+     seoImage: "/images/Brisbane-Logo-Page-Banner.png", // Default image used for SEO (i.e. for anything other than posts)
      siteUrl: "https://sitbne.github.io", // Domain of your website without pathPrefix.
      pathPrefix: "/gatsby-starter-casper", // Prefixes all links.
 For cases when deployed to example.github.io/gatsby-starter-casper/.
      siteDescription: "A Casper themed GatsbyJS starter based on the Advanced Starter.", // Website description used for RSS feeds/meta description tag.